My Thyroid Relief

 Untreated hyperthyroidism significantly raises the risk of several diseases, including:

-1. Cardiovascular disorders: Conditions affecting the heart and blood vessels, such as high blood pressure, arrhythmias (irregular heartbeats), and heart failure, which can increase the risk of heart attacks and strokes.
-These disorders are often exacerbated by the elevated metabolism and increased strain on the cardiovascular system associated with hyperthyroidism, especially in cases of Graves’ disease.
+Conditions affecting the heart and blood vessels, including high blood pressure, arrhythmias (irregular heartbeats), and heart failure, can increase the risk of heart attacks and strokes.
+Moreover, these disorders are often exacerbated by the elevated metabolism and increased strain on the cardiovascular system associated with hyperthyroidism, particularly in cases of Graves’ disease.
+Additionally, addressing these cardiovascular concerns is crucial for overall health, as they can significantly impact the quality of life and treatment outcomes.

-• Osteoporosis is a condition characterized by weakened bones, making them fragile and more prone to fractures.
-It often leads to fractures in the hip, spine, and wrist, resulting in pain, decreased mobility, and other complications.
-Hyperthyroidism, particularly in individuals with Graves’ disease, can accelerate bone loss due to increased bone turnover and decreased bone density, leading to a higher risk of osteoporosis.
+Osteoporosis is a condition characterized by weakened bones, making them fragile and more prone to fractures.
+As a result, it often leads to fractures in the hip, spine, and wrist, which can cause pain, decreased mobility, and other complications.
+Moreover, hyperthyroidism, particularly in individuals with Graves’ disease, can accelerate bone loss due to increased bone turnover and decreased bone density, leading to a higher risk of osteoporosis.
+To help prevent this, supplementing with calcium, vitamin D, and engaging in regular exercise can be beneficial.

 How Holistic medicine Can Help Grave disease to Go into Remission